 The conflux then disappears and a wave of Fanatics attacks.
 Following this, you must defend the left and right confluxes.
 Split your team in half to cover both sides.
 In the next stage, you must coordinate to defend all confluxes.

-Immediately after this, the Oracles appear; seven bright balls of golden light that chime at different frequencies.
+Immediately after this, the Oracles appear; seven bright balls of golden light that all chime at different frequencies.
 There are seven waves of enemies to defeat, and Oracles appear periodically throughout these waves.
 They don’t attack or move; however, once they appear, they will mark every raid member with the Mark of Negation unless you destroy them within ten seconds.

 During this phase, Hobgoblin snipers also spawn around the edge of the battleground.
 It’s important to coordinate with your team in order to communicate which Oracles have spawned and in which order, to ensure you take them down in the correct sequence, otherwise your team will be wiped out.

 Once you have defeated the Oracles, there is a checkpoint and a break in the action.
 The pool of light is replaced with a Relic shield called The Aegis.
 Using this Relic is key to the remaining encounters.